RakhithJK/wazuh-wazuh-qa-wiki/QADOCS-tool-installation-guide.md

 ## Supported OS
-This tool has support for Linux and Windows(only parsing behavior tested) systems.
+This tool has support for Linux and Windows systems.

 ## Linux dependencies